AbhinavShaw0901/Playwright-Typescript-UI-API-Test/README.md

 Since Playwright runs in Node.js, thus we can debug it using your preferred debugger, such as 'console.log', your IDE, or the [VS Code Extension](https://playwright.dev/docs/getting-started-vscode).
 Playwright comes with the [Playwright Inspector](https://playwright.dev/docs/debug#playwright-inspector) that is included with Playwright enables you to step through Playwright API calls, view their debug logs, and investigate [selectors](https://playwright.dev/docs/selectors).

+[UI Mode](https://playwright.dev/docs/test-ui-mode) lets you explore, run and debug tests with a time travel experience complete with watch mode.To open UI mode, run the following command in your terminal:

+`npx playwright test --ui`

 ## Test Execution Report

 A few built-in reporters for various needs are included with Playwright Test, and it also has the option to create custom reporters.
 Passing the `--reporter` command line option is the simplest approach to test out built-in reporters.
 Allure At the conclusion of the test execution, an HTML report with a failure **screenshot** and scenario will be generated.
 For the failed test scenarios, a trace **video** will be attached.